walmartlabs/concord-website/docs/getting-started/triggers.md

         - { name: "bug" }
 ```

-This trigger fires when someone push/merges into master but will ignores pushes by `jenkinspan`
+This trigger fires when someone push/merges into master but will ignore pushes by `jenkinspan`
 and `anothersvc`:
 ```yaml
 - github: